 En Route Master of Science in Psychology

 Candidates are admitted to the Doctor of Psychology program in School Psychology annually, with cohorts beginning in the fall semester.
-All candidates are expected to complete their doctoral program and graduate within eight years from the date of first enrollment.
+All candidates are expected to complete their doctoral program and graduate within seven years from the date of first enrollment.
 Candidates must complete the 118 credits of graduate curriculum, which includes applied practicum experiences, the Directed Study, and a doctoral internship.
 In addition, candidates are required to sit for and to pass the three assessments required for Florida Teacher Certification, which include the General Knowledge Test (GK), the Professional Education Test (PEd), and the Subject Area Examination (SAE) in School Psychology.
 During the internship year, candidates are required to site for and to pass the Praxis Examination in School Psychology (5402), administered by the Educational Testing Services (ETS).
 Students must maintain a minimum grade point average of 3.0.